Art-Sells/Arells/Build-Notes.md

 ### Wallet:
 - Mainnet with Coinbase/Polygon

-#### Sell
-- Polygon Symbols
-- PAP Logo above Price After Purchase
-- If no Price or PAP "Error modals"
-- Add Price Tag Modal "Listing Art."
-- Add Price Tag Modal "Canceled Listing."
-- Add Price Tag on Item Modal "Your Art is being listed to sell.
-Please wait a few seconds for it to appear in your store."
-- [List To Sell] button becomes unavailable when clicked.

 ### Other Store
 - [BUY] becomes unavailable when clicked.
 - - Add Cash Register Modal "Buying Art...
 Please Wait"